The Neighbors: Income

 conditions and character of a neighborhood.

-The neighbors in the Route 98 / Cole Rd neighborhood in Hattiesburg are wealthy, making it among the 15% highest income neighborhoods in America.
+The neighbors in the Route 98 / Cole Rd neighborhood in Hattiesburg are upper-middle income, making it an above average income neighborhood.

 NeighborhoodScout's exclusive analysis reveals that this neighborhood has

 a higher income than 84.6% of the neighborhoods in America.

 In addition, 1.6% of the children seventeen and under

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 87.2%

 of America's neighborhoods.

 The Neighbors: Occupations